Kapranov/taxgig_2020/apps/chat/README.md

 ## Done

+- Maybe the `UserSessions` and `UserSessionSupervisor` can be merged in a single module named `AllUserSessions`
 - Fix the names used for the user sessions in the `UserSessionsTest`
 - Try to find a way to remove the shared state (the `UserSessionRegistry`) from the `UserSessions` Tests